 Location: Meetings shall be in Tallahassee, Florida, unless special circumstances arise.

-Recording: The SBA staff shall be responsible for ensuring that all public portions of Commission meetings are recorded.
-The transcribed record shall be maintained by SBA staff.
+Recording: The SBA staff shall be responsible for ensuring that all Commission meetings are recorded.
+A transcribed record shall be taken for all public portions of Commission meetings and an electronic recording shall be taken for all closed portions of Commission meetings.
+Commission meeting records shall be maintained by SBA staff in accordance with SBA policies and procedures.
 The Commission will not record a transcript for any closed portion of a Commission meeting.

 Voting Requirement: Except in the case of a special conflict of interest (as defined under Member Duties and Responsibilities), no Commission member who is present at any meeting at which an official decision or act is to be taken or adopted by the Commission may abstain from voting (s.
 286.012, F.S.).